Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 What is the difference between knowing Solidity syntax and understanding smart contract behavior?

 Syntax tells you how to write a function.
-Understanding behavior tells you what that function does under state changes, external calls, gas constraints, user mistakes, and production conditions.
+Understanding behavior tells you what that function does under state changes, external calls, gas constraints, user mistakes, test conditions, and production uncertainty.

-Should I learn audits and security before I fully understand the fundamentals?
+Should I learn audits and security before I fully understand smart contract fundamentals?

 You should build security awareness early, but not replace fundamentals with vulnerability memorization.
 Fundamentals make later security learning much more durable because they teach you how the contract actually behaves before you label the risk.